withlogicco/django-prose/README.md

 - Python 3.8 or later
 - Django 3.2 or later
-- Bleach 4.0 or later
+- lxml 5.2 or later

 ## Getting started